-We, the budding Pitt-Greensburg chapter, want to urge our students to think of mental health like dental health; it requires proper maintenance, regular check-ups, repair of damage or injury and preventative care.
+The Pitt-Greensburg chapter wants to urge our students to think of mental health like dental health; it requires proper maintenance, regular check-ups, repair of damage or injury and preventative care.

 The Pitt-Greensburg Allies Network provides a visible source of support and information for sexual minorities.
 While other minority individuals usually can identify role models and mentors, the relative invisibility of sexual and gender diversity makes it more difficult for GLBTQA (gay, lesbian, bisexual, transgender, queer and allied) members of a university community to figure out where they can safely turn for similar support.

 The Allies Network identifies individuals who can provide those resources.
 Upon completion of the training, staff and faculty can choose to take an Allies Network sign for their office wall or door.
 To find an Allies Network member, look for the rainbow paw print sign!
 Like us on Facebook!